Find recommended overlap threshold for EnrichMap, experimental

 component is no more than max_cutoff fraction of the whole

 network.
-This fraction is defined as the number of nodes in the
+This fraction is defined by the number of nodes in the

 largest connected component, divided by the total number of

-We found empirically that a max_cutoff=0.4, the point at which the
+We found that max_cutoff=0.4, the point at which the

 largest connected component contains no more than 40% of all nodes,